yadav-amit11/Admin-Panel/README.md

 - **Bar Graph**: View the distribution of product sales over a selected period.
 - **Histogram**: Analyze customer interaction data.
 - **Pie Chart**: Visualize the usage distribution of different products.

-## Acknowledgements

-- Thanks to the developers and contributors of the open-source projects that made this project possible.
-- Special thanks to the React, TypeScript, Material-UI, and Recharts communities for their invaluable resources and support.